robby-barton/stats-go/README.md

 | `-r` | `false` | Update current ranking now.
 Will run once and exit. |
 | `-a` | `false` | Update all games or rankings.
 Use with `-g` or `-r`. |

+#### Scheduler
+The updater can run in scheduled mode which will wake up and search for new games finished every 5 minutes.
+If a new game is found it will add the game info to the database and update the current rankings.

-### Server
+### (deprecated) Server
-Server is an API server for a pending site to host rankings.
+~~Server is an API server for a pending site to host rankings.~~ API server is no longer needed, see [stats-web](https://github.com/robby-barton/stats-web) repo for site implementation.